zcattacz/PJON_wiki/Device-id-setup.md

   bus.device_id();
 ```

-If you are interested auto-addressing is really easy to use but still experimental:
+If you are interested, auto-addressing is really easy to use but still experimental:
 ```cpp
   PJON bus;
   bus.set_pin(12);